HotoRas/naver-translation-localapp/README.md

 You can set the default I/O language code at [settings.py](./translationApp/settings.py).
 The language code you can use can be found [here](https://developers.naver.com/docs/papago/papago-detectlangs-overview.md).

-Source language can be set to `auto`, which is "automatical detect".
+Source language can be set to `auto`, which is "automatical detection".
 Target language can't be set to `auto`.

 Prompt will be displayed to override the language settings when running.